prajjwalsony/File-Encryptor/README.md

 **Cons**:

 * Still not as secure as due to small key range of 14 bit.
-* 8.5 MB/s throughput may be insufficient for very large files.
+* 17 MB/s(at 3.0-3.5 GHz AMD Ryzen5) throughput may be insufficient for very large files.

 **Use Cases**: